Reviews of The Ghost in the Shell (1989) and related work

 Cyborg writing is about the power to survive, not on the basis of original innocence, but on the basis of seizing the tools to mark the world that marked them as other.

-Haraway’s “them” are marginalized women of colour in the USA.
-In Oshii’s case, they’re something more Buddhist: Artificial women and Asian victims of trafficking.
-In his visual style, meanwhile, he combines variably textured 3D CGI with 2D animation in a way that is often beautiful but rarely illusionistic.
+In his visual style, meanwhile, Oshii combines variably textured 3D CGI with 2D animation in a way that is often beautiful but rarely illusionistic.
 Outside the set pieces, there is little movement, but Oshii puts his thumb on this doll-like immobility to match the dialogue’s overt intertextuality.
 The style is a curious mix of the surreal with the “piss filter” of contemporary video-game shooters.
+For one fight sequence, Oshii includes a version of the manga’s Koil Krasnov from chapter 7, a character with one mechanical arm longer than the other, but Oshii exaggerates the asymmetry to the point where he contradict’s one of Shirō’s intelligent asides in chapter 5: An arm that much stronger than the body that carries it would rip itself off under Newtonian physics.

-References here: Ex Machina (2014), Westworld (2016).
+References here: Ex Machina (2014), Westworld (2016), Ghost in the Shell (2017).

 ‣‣‣ “Towards A New Posthuman Ontology – The Anti-Anthropocentrism of Ghost in the Shell 2: Innocence” (2020Text)